Terrell Brandon: Personal life

 Brandon now runs the Terrell Brandon Barber Shop on Portland's Northeast Alberta Street, which is frequented by numerous NBA players.
-He is also a real estate developer and serves as CEO for Tee Bee Enterprises and Tee Bee Enterprise Music.
+He is also a real estate developer and is CEO for Tee Bee Enterprises and Tee Bee Enterprise Music.

-Brandon has a son, Trevor, from a college relationship.
+Brandon has two sons, Trevor, Terrell Jr, from a college relationship.
 His father, Charles, was a supply store supervisor for Oregon Health Sciences University, and was also an assistant pastor in a Pentecostal church.
 Brandon's mother, Charlotte, was one of the founders of Mothers of Professional Basketball Players, an organization for mothers of NBA players.
 Though Brandon was considered "underpaid" by NBA standards, he told his mom to retire immediately after he signed his first contract.

 Extortion attempt

 In late February 2008, Brandon and former NFL defensive back Anthony Newman were the victims of an extortion attempt.
 Both Brandon and Newman received letters demanding money.
 Brandon and his friend, Timothy Upshaw, went along with the letter's request for Brandon to leave a bag outside of his garage with money inside (though they only placed a single dollar bill and plain paper in the bag).
 Bobby Hayes, the man responsible for the letters, arrived to retrieve the bag when he was confronted by Upshaw.
 Police were later called to the scene after a resident heard men talking about killing someone.
 Bobby Hayes was brought into custody and later released on bail, receiving orders not to contact Brandon, Newman or their families.